azdavis/millet/docs/errors.md

 ## 4008

-A function application expression was encountered, but the function expression did not have a function ("arrow") type.
+A function application expression was encountered, but the function expression did not have a function type.

 ```sml
 (* error *)